-The origins of Stoccata go back to the early 80s when Stoccata founders Stephen Hand and Andrew Brew were both reading the currently available secondary sources on historical fencing, mainly Castle’s Schools and Masters of Fence and Wise’s The History and Art of Personal Combat.
+The origins of Stoccata go back to the early 80s when Stoccata founders Stephen Hand and Andrew Brew were both reading the currently available secondary sources on historical fencing.
 Both were members of historical re-enactment groups, each looking for real historical systems that they could learn and teach, rather than simply making things up.
 Both also studied modern sport fencing in an attempt to discover the core principles of western swordsmanship.

 By the late 90s it was becoming clear that historical swordsmanship was branching out from re-enactment and becoming its own activity.
 People outside of re-enactment were expressing interest in studying historical swordsmanship in its own right.
 Consequently Stephen, Andy and Pete decided to start a historical fencing school.
 It was decided to name the school Stoccata after the Italian word for a straight or rising thrust, a word also used by Silver to refer to one of his guard positions.
 The first formal night of teaching was at Gordon, Sydney in August 1998.
 Stephen taught a one hour class on Silver’s single sword, assisted by Pete, while Andy taught a class on Italian rapier, assisted by Steve.